 - Custom Groups - Any of the above question types included as subquestions in a custom group can be used to set up page show/when logic.

-- Contact Groups - Any of the above question types included as subquestions in a custom group can be used to set up page show/when logic.
+- Contact Forms - Any of the above question types included as subquestions in a custom group can be used to set up page show/when logic.

 - Grid Questions - Rows of grid questions can be used to set up page show when logic.
 This will only work for grid questions with a single column.